jenkins-x/lighthouse/docs/config/jobs/k8s-io-apimachinery-pkg-apis-meta-v1.md

 ## LabelSelector

 A label selector is a label query over a set of resources.
 The result of matchLabels and<br />matchExpressions are ANDed.
 An empty label selector matches all objects.
-A null<br />label selector matches no objects.
+A null<br />label selector matches no objects.<br />+structType=atomic

 | Stanza | Type | Required | Description |
 |---|---|---|---|